scottmuc/scottmuc.github.com/source/_posts/2017-01-11-osx-workstation-setup-automation.markdown

 ---
 layout: post
 title: "OSX Workstation Setup Automation"
-date: 2016-10-11 15:45:48 +0100
+date: 2017-01-11 15:45:48 +0100
 comments: true
-published: false
+published: true
 categories:
 ---

-**DISCLAIMER**

-**Try out at your own trisk.
+<span style="color: red;">**DISCLAIMER Try out at your own trisk.
 This setup is not meant to be copy+paste reusable.
-It's about keeping MY workstation under source control, and this strategy may destroy the machine you wish to attempt this on.**
+It's about keeping MY
+workstation under source control, and this strategy may destroy the machine you wish to attempt this on.**</span>

 ## Objective